Immigration of Registered Nurses

 3. The USCIS sends the approved visa petition to the National Visa Center (NVC) in Portsmouth, New Hampshire.
 The nurse (or her attorney) receives a “fee bill” asking for all government processing fees to be paid in advance of processing her application and those of her immediate family members.
 After the fees are paid, the NVC forwards a packet to the nurse or her attorney containing biographical information forms to be completed by her and her family members, and a list of documents which must be submitted.

-4. The RN, or her attorney, sends the signed and completed forms and documents to the NVC which then schedules an appointment for an Immigrant Visa for the RN and her family at the U.S. Consulate or Embassy where they will have their interviews for permanent residence.
+4. A few months before her priority date is current, the RN, or her attorney, sends the signed and completed forms and documents to the NVC which then schedules an appointment for Immigrant Visas for the RN and her family at the US Consulate where they will have their interviews for permanent residence.
 At this interview, the government will examine various documents including:

 a.
 Applications for Immigrant Visas